Find a stockist

 The most common way to size a bathroom fan is using the calculation of 1CFM per square foot of floor area.
 To work out the floor area, simply take a tape measure and multiply the length and width of the bathroom (including shower and bath areas).
 So if you have a bathroom that is 80 square feet (7.4 square meters), then you will need a bathroom exhaust fan that is at least 80CFM.

 This calculation is used for “regular-sized” bathrooms of 100 square feet (9.2 square meters) or less.
 If you have a very small bathroom of less than 50 square feet (4.6 square meters), you will want to use a minimum of 50CFM or slightly more.
 However, we recommend never going more than 10-20% large than the minimum CFM.
-We also recommend not going under the minimum CFM as the exhaust fan will be underpowered and may not adequately remove the moisture needed.
+We also recommend not going under the minimum CFM as the airflow exhaust fan will be underpowered and may not adequately remove the moisture needed.

 quiet exhaust fans Method Two: Bathrooms with High Ceilings